bparanj/crystal/computer/electronics/design/electric-field.md

 ### Safety Note
 Be cautious when using the Van de Graaff generator, as it can produce high voltages.
 Ensure proper grounding and avoid direct contact with the charged sphere.

-This experiment provides a clear visual representation of electric fields and helps in understanding how they influence charged particles¹².
+This experiment provides a clear visual representation of electric fields and helps in understanding how they influence charged particles.